Best payment plans for real estate projects in

 throughout the project.
 In essence, the Time-Based

-Installment Plan offers a balance of predictability and
+Installment Plan offers a balance of predictability and affordability,

-stability and for developers aiming to maintain steady project funding.
+developers aiming to maintain steady project funding.

-Payment Plan in Real Estate
+Construction-Linked Payment Plan in

-The Construction-Linked Payment Plan
+The Construction-Linked

-the property.
+visible progress on the property.

 How It Works

-Initial Down
+Initial Down Payment –

-10%–20% of the property’s
+Typically 10%–20% of the property’s price is paid upfront

-price is paid upfront to secure the unit.
+to secure the unit.

 Milestone-Based